zovoilis-lab/Flye/README.md

 Assembly graph
 --------------

-The Flye algorithms are operating on the assembly (repeat) graph.
-The edges in this graph represent genomic sequences, and nodes simply serve as junctions.
-The genoimc chromosomes traverse this graph (in an unknown way) so as each unique edge is covered exactly once.
-The genomic repeats that were not resolved are collapsed into the corresponding edges in the graph (therefore genome structure remain umbigious).
+The Flye algorithms are using repeat graph as a core data structure.
+The edges in this graph represent genomic sequences, and nodes define the sequence junctions.
+The genoime traverses this graph (in an unknown way) so as each unique edge is covered exactly once.
+The unresolved genomic repeats are collapsed into the corresponding edges in the graph (therefore genome structure remain umbigious).